lightning/bolts/02-peer-protocol.md

   - MUST NOT broadcast the funding transaction before receipt of a valid `funding_signed`.
   - on receipt of a valid `funding_signed`:
     - SHOULD broadcast the funding transaction.

+#### Rationale

+We decide on `option_simplified_commitment` at this point when we first have to generate the commitment transaction.
+Even if a later reconnection does not negotiate this parameter, this channel will honor it.
+This simplifies channel state, particularly penalty transaction handling.

 ### The `funding_locked` Message